zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec07.md

   * Parent provids no DS.

 ### SIGNED-AND-INCONSIST-DS-1
-Parent provids DS on one server, but not the other.
+Parent provides DS on one server, but not the other.

 * Zone: child.signed-and-inconsist-ds-1.dnssec07.xa.
   * Grandparent zone is dnssec07.xa.